nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Residences are automatically displayed with residences having upcoming bookings on top.
     * Pros: Users will be able to see the residences that need the most urgent attention on top of their list without interacting with the app.
     * Cons: The users will not be able to tell how many in the list will need to be cleaned immediately for the next 7 days.
-      Using colour codes to differentiate the residences from the rest will make it visually more unpleasant for the users as it already uses colour coding for bookings.
+      Using colour codes to differentiate these residences from the rest will make it visually more unpleasant for the users as it already uses colour coding for bookings.

 ### Status feature